LordNikita/cybersec-website/README.md

 # Cyberhub website

 Cyberhub was designed and built by Nikita Ukladchikov for UNSW Course LAWS3040 (Regulation of Cyber Security) in 2024 Term 3.
-All software-based rights reserved.
+All software-based rights reserved except where explicitly stated.

 ## How to Run the Project